what3words/qgis-what3words-plugin/README.md

 Redesign the plugin

     Add a grid view
-    Updade the zoom to what3words
+    Update the zoom to what3words
     Update the map tool
     Add the AutoSuggest component
     Add what3words Tools functions within Fields Calculator